Are you craving a thrill? Well, hold onto your hats. These are the ten most dangerous sports in the world.

 6. Climbing – a battle with the elements

-Climbing, as well as mountaineering, are some of the most deadly sports you can engage with.
+Climbing, as well as mountaineering, are some of the most deadly and extreme sports you can engage with.

 Battling with the elements and engaging so profusely with the rugged environment is bound to have its associated dangers.
 Still, you may be surprised to know that there are about 150 climbing-related deaths per year and hundreds of more injuries and missing person cases.